minio/sio/DARE-1.1.md

 data stream is encrypted with the same cipher and secret key.
 On the other side the encryption *nonce* of each package is unique within a sequence of packages.
-Even tough DARE contains some safety net against accidental key reuse it expects the secret key to be unique per data stream.
+Even tough DARE contains some safety net against accidental key reuse it expects that the secret key is unique per data stream.

 If the secret encryption key is unique DARE provides confidentially and integrity assuming the underlying AEAD cipher is secure.
 Furthermore it provides random access and the encryption / decryption is parallelizable.
 In contrast to an AEAD cipher - like AES-GCM - every package is decrypted separately which avoids buffering of the decrypted data until the authentication tag is verified.
-This effects especially long data streams.
+This plays a role especially for long data streams.
 If the secret encryption key is ever reused DARE loses its integrity property.
 However confidentially can still be achieved to some extend but this depends on the length and number of encrypted data streams.

 ### 1.1 Major differences from DARE 1.0